 Not much clinical research has been done as far as how and why different galactagogues work – especially herbal galactogogues like fenugreek and blessed thistle.
 Generally, they work by increasing prolactin levels.
 Domperidone, for example, is a drug galactagogue that works by blocking dopamine receptors, which prevents inhibition of prolactin release and thus helps increase milk supply.

-How do I get fenugreek and how much should I take?
+How do I get it, and how many fenugreek capsules should I take?
+What is the correct fenugreek dosage?

 Most capsules come in 610mg doses.
 Generally, lactation consultants recommend starting with taking 2 capsules 3 times per day with food (for a total of six capsules per day).
 If you don’t have any side effects at this amount (see below) and you don’t smell like maple syrup, you can gradually increase the dosage up to 4 capsules, 3 times per day.
 More information on dosage is available here.